NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-\*.audit – Audit file.
+\*.audit - Audit file.
 Input errors are reported here as well as other information about the progress of the program..

-\*.out – Summary of inputs, location data, and grid coordinates
+\*.out - Summary of inputs, location data, and grid coordinates

-\*.csv – Monthly temperatures and fluxes for each surface.
+\*.csv - Monthly temperatures and fluxes for each surface.

-\*.idf – the EPObjects.txt file – ready to be included in an EnergyPlus input file (idf)
+\*.idf - the EPObjects.txt file - ready to be included in an EnergyPlus input file (idf)

 The Basement idd
 ----------------

 The basement idd objects and fields are shown below.
-These objects also appear in the main Energy+.IDD file with the prefix “GroundHeatTransfer:Basement:”
+These objects also appear in the main Energy+.IDD file with the prefix "GroundHeatTransfer:Basement:"

 !
 Basement foundation heat transfer module Input Data Dictionary file